Romanian Translation and Interpreting Services

 Medical and Science

 Interestingly, some scholars believe Romanian to be the closest existing language to Latin, specifically in terms of structure – it is also the only Romance language to retain the Latin distinction between the long “o” and short “u” sounds.
-Romanian is the only Romance language whose definite articles come after the noun instead of before it.
-In Romanian, the correct use of verbs depends on many factors, including mood, person, number, tense, and voice, making it perhaps the most difficult to learn of all the Romance languages.
+Romanian is the only Romance language whose definite articles come after the noun instead of before it. n Romanian, the correct use of verbs depends on many factors, including mood, person, number, tense, and voice, making it perhaps the most difficult to learn all the Romance languages.
 In terms of written script, Romanian uses the Latin alphabet plus five extra letters: Ä‚, Â, Î, È˜, Èš, although there were at one time many more than this.

-Although most Romanian vocabulary finds its origins in Latin, around 20% of Romanian words are thought to be of Slavic descent due to the number of Slavic settlers who occupied modern Romania during the sixth century AD.
-Words of Albanian, Hungarian and Turkish origin are also present.
+Although most Romanian vocabulary finds its origins in Latin, around 20% of Romanian words are thought to be of Slavic descent due to the number of Slavic settlers who occupied modern Romania during the sixth century AD. words of Albanian, Hungarian and Turkish origin are also present.

 Source: Encyclopaedia Britannica [http://www.britannica.com/EBchecked/topic/508587/Romanian-language]

-Just like any other nation, Romania has its own business etiquette.
+Just like any other nation, Romania has its business etiquette.
 See our Doing Business in Romania Page to find out more.